-After the war, Curacao saw several small actions in the North Sea, Atlantic and Baltic.
-The ships steady career was lengthened by repairs in 1721, after which it became one of four ships ('kruissendenschepen') which regularly sailed to the Shetlands to escort the arriving Dutch East India Company (VOC) fleet from Java or Ceylon.
+After the war, Curacao saw several small actions in the North Sea, the Atlantic and the Baltic.
+The ship's steady career was lengthened by repairs in 1721, after which it became one of four ships which regularly sailed to the Shetlands to escort the arriving Dutch East India Company (VOC) fleet from Java or Ceylon (so-called kruissendenschepen).

-On 31 May 1729 Curacao was escorting such a fleet of eleven ships through the North Sea.
-Despite the calm weather, a heavy fog and a contrary tide caused the ship to run aground off Unst.
-Local inhabitants witnessed the accident and were able to rescue 195 of the ships crew of 200.
-The captain, named Raaije, was not held accountable for the disaster, and would later command two more ships.
-Attempts at salvage made soon after the loss aimed to recover the cash and also the guns, cargo and other valuables.
+On 31 May 1729, Curacao was escorting such a fleet of eleven ships through the North Sea.
+Despite the calm weather, heavy fog and a contrary tide caused the ship to run aground off Unst.
+Local inhabitants witnessed the accident and were able to rescue 195 of the ship's crew of 200.
+The captain, named Raaije, was not held accountable for the disaster and would later command two more ships.
+Attempts at salvage made soon after the loss aimed to recover the cash, guns, cargo and other valuables.

 In June 1972, a Franco-Belgian expedition under Robert Stenuit, which was primarily engaged in the investigation of the VOC ship Lastdrager near Unst, led to the discovery of another shipwreck.
-At the base of a rock known as Ship Stack and within three divergent gullies at depths of between 22 and 28 m, Stenuit discovered some 40 cannon.
-After salvage and conservation of five of these in a later stage, the cannon were found to bear the mark of the Admiralty of Amsterdam, leading to the identification of the wreck as the Curacao.
+At the base of a rock known as Ship Stack and within three divergent gullies at depths of between 22 and 28 metres, Stenuit discovered some 40 cannons.
+After salvage and conservation of five of these in a later stage, the cannons were found to bear the mark of the Admiralty of Amsterdam, leading to the identification of the wreck as the Curacao.

-In December of the same year, a salvage contract was signed by the wrecks official owner the Netherlands and Stenuit proceeded his investigation of the wreck.
-Items found scattered around the site included other pieces of the ships armaments, such as round shot, lead shot, but also cooking and domestic items, such as various fragments of ceramic, copper, pewter vessels and utensils, fragments of leather clothes.
+In December of the same year, a salvage contract was signed by the wreck's official owner, the Netherlands, and Stenuit proceeded with his investigation of the wreck.
+Items found scattered around the site included other pieces of the ship's armaments, such as round and lead shot, but also cooking and domestic items, such as various fragments of ceramic, copper and pewter vessels and utensils, as well as fragments of leather clothes.

-Stenuit's salvage contract was renewed several times, until 1993, when ownership of the Curacao fully returned to the Netherlands.
-As a site of cultural importance, the wreck also enjoys legal protection by the Royal Commission on the Ancient and Historical Monuments of Scotland.
-However, according to RCAHMSs database the Curacao was already in 1977 characterised as a dispersed and unstable maritime site.
+Stenuit's salvage contract was renewed several times, until 1993, when ownership of Curacao fully returned to the Netherlands.
+As a site of cultural importance, the wreck also enjoys legal protection from the Royal Commission on the Ancient and Historical Monuments of Scotland.
+However, according to RCAHMS's database, Curacao was characterised as a dispersed and unstable maritime site already 1977.